 We work on ways to structurally connect startups and scaleups with smart capital and address bottlenecks which prevent global growth and impact

 WaterSpark can build on many years of expertise identifying and scaling early stage ventures with the greatest potential to drive rapid solutions to our water challenges.

 We have access to the largest database of early stage water technologies and have the ability to open a global network to connect the two.

 Sharing this vast knowledge as well as our extensive network, makes us an essential link for startups, corporates and investors ready to make impact

 We wants to make water a household conversation.
-This by creating positive global on and offline awareness campaigns.
+This by positive global on and offline awareness campaigns.
 Through modern marketing tools such as influencers and bringing the water topic to the youth and public (sport) events.
-We inspire, unite and activate communities around the water issues we face globally.
+We believe you can inspire, unite and activate communities around the water issues we face globally.